dylanpieper/shinysurveyjs/README.md

 ## Overview

-shinysurveyjs bridges the gap between SurveyJS's powerful frontend capabilities and R's robust data ecosystem, enabling researchers and organizations to deploy survey applications with:
+shinysurveyjs bridges the gap between SurveyJS's frontend for survey creation and Shiny's backend for data plumbing, enabling individuals and organizations to deploy survey applications with:

--   **Bring Your Own Tables**: Setup your own database and tables
+-   **Bring Your Own Database**: Setup your own database and tables for full control
 -   **Multisurvey applications**: URL-based routing to share multiple surveys in one application
 -   **Many-to-one mapping**: Map multiple surveys to a single table
 -   **Database logic for survey fields**: Choice population and validation from database sources